quicwg/qlog/draft-marx-qlog-main-schema.md

 As such, this document contains concepts such as versioning, metadata inclusion, log aggregation, event grouping and log file size reduction techniques.

-Feedback and discussion welcome at [https://github.com/quiclog/internet-drafts](https://github.com/quiclog/internet-drafts).
+Feedback and discussion are welcome at [https://github.com/quiclog/internet-drafts](https://github.com/quiclog/internet-drafts).
 Readers are advised to refer to the "editor's draft" at that URL for an up-to-date version of this document.